polkadot-fellows/RFCs/text/000x-assethub.md

 This dynamic governance approach would facilitate a responsive and agile economic model for deposit management, ensuring that the network remains both accessible and robust in the face of market volatility.

 ### Ergonomics
-The proposed change aims to enhance the user experience for artists, making the platform more accessible and user-friendly.
+The proposed change aims to enhance the user experience for artists, making Polkadot more accessible and user-friendly.

 ### Compatibility
 The change doesn't impact compatibility.